scottish-government-design-system/designsystem.gov.scot/components/button/index.md

 ---
 layout: component
-title:  "Buttons"
+title:  "Button"
-category: styles
+category: components
-parent: styles
+parent: components
-thispage: style.buttons
+thispage: component.button
 #summary: ""
 phase: 3
 ---

-Button styles can be applied to either button or link elements.
+Button styling can be applied to either button or link elements.
 Use the appropriate element for the task, i.e. use a button element when the user is performing an action, or a link element when the user is navigating.

 ## Types of button